pagkly/Zed/Investopedia3/Choose Well The Risks of Establishing General Partnerships.md

 -   The partnership must minimally include two people.
 -   All partners must agree to any liability that their partnership may incur.
--   The partnership should ideally be memorialized in a formal written [partnership agreement](https://www.investopedia.com/terms/a/articles-of-partnership.asp), though oral agreements are valid.
+-   The partnership should ideally be memorialized in a formal written [[partnership agreement]](https://www.investopedia.com/terms/a/articles-of-partnership.asp), though oral agreements are valid.

 ### Key Takeaways